openebs/website/CONTRIBUTION_GUIDELINES/ADD_NEW_COMMUNITY_EVENT.md

 * Go to ``website/src/resources/events.json`` and make the new entry in the `events.json` file by adding another json object literal after the last event.
-* Format for the event is as follows
+* Format for a scheduled future  event is as follows

 ```
 {